Karl Kaufmann: Early life

 Kaufmann was the son of a textile manufacturer.
-He attended realschule in Elberfeld until age 16 and then trained as an agricultural worker.
+He attended Realschule in Elberfeld until age 16 and then trained as an agricultural worker.
 He entered military service during the First World War and underwent pilot training but, due to a vision loss, was transferred to Brunswick Infantry Regiment 92.
 He was hospitalized for pneumonia and was discharged at the end of the war without having seen front line action.

-From February 1919 to May 1920 Kaufmann was a Freikorps member of the Marinebrigade Ehrhardt.
-In 1920 he joined the Deutschvölkischer Schutz- und Trutzbund, the largest most active, and most influential anti-Semitic federation in Germany and in 1921 he took over the leadership of their youth group in Elberfeld.
-In 1921 as a member of the Freikorps "von Killinger," he participated in actions against Polish insurgents in Upper Silesia.
-In 1921-22 he took part in illegal sabotage operations against the French occupation of the Ruhr.
+From February 1919 to May 1920, Kaufmann was a Freikorps member of the Marinebrigade Ehrhardt.
+In 1920, he joined the Deutschvölkischer Schutz- und Trutzbund, the largest most active, and most influential antisemitic federation in Germany and, in 1921, he took over the leadership of their youth group in Elberfeld.
+In 1921, as a member of the Freikorps "von Killinger", he participated in actions against Polish insurgents in Upper Silesia.
+In 1921–22 he took part in illegal sabotage operations against the French occupation of the Ruhr.
 Wanted by the police, he fled to Bavaria.